As I get so many questions about this subject, I finally wrote this summary.

 available for detecting "silent" targets besides your eyes and position

 reports.
-The military obviously operates such system though.
+The military obviously has such systems.

 In my very personal experience in Germany at low level and in the pattern